 This chapter introduces Enterprise Business Services (EBS) and explains why EBS are needed to facilitate an integration.
-The chapter then discusses the types of EBS as well as the types of operations that can exist for these services.
+The chapter then discusses the types of EBS and the types of operations that can exist for these services.
 Finally, it provides a high-level overview of the tasks involved in the creation of enterprise business services.